Sustainable through Sweden: 20 stops in Småland & Öland

 6. Åsnen Full Experience

-From the resort you can go on numerous excursions and explore the surrounding area.
-We loved swimming in the lakes of Åsnen all day and returning to camp in the evening.
+From the resort, you can take numerous excursions and explore the surrounding area.
+We loved spending the day swimming in the lakes of Åsnen and returning to camp in the evening.

-We were particularly impressed by the extensive recycling options both in the area and in the accommodations.
-At every starting point for hikes there were opportunities for correct waste separation and sufficient containers.
-There were even special buckets for dog and child waste.
+We were particularly impressed by the extensive recycling options both in the surrounding area and at the accommodations.
+At every hiking trailhead, there were options for proper waste separation and sufficient bins.
+There were even special bins for dog and child waste.

-Something that particularly struck us – there wasn't a single piece of garbage on the ground, in the bushes or in the lake.
+Something that particularly struck us was that there wasn't a single piece of trash on the ground, in the bushes, or in the lake.
 Not one.
-It touched us deeply that there are still places where both locals and visitors show so much respect for the environment.
+It touched us deeply that there are still places where both locals and visitors show such respect for the environment.

-As parents of a small child, it was very nice not to have to constantly remind them to pick something up.
-This meant we could concentrate on observing caterpillars and dragonflies.
-We looked at several routes, all of which we can recommend.
+Especially as parents of a small child, it was very nice not to have to constantly remind them to pick up something.
+This allowed us to concentrate on observing caterpillars and dragonflies.
+We checked out several routes, all of which we can recommend.

 https://www.vastervikoutdoor.com/vandring/